Olympus PEN-F vs Panasonic TZ90

 It is notable that the PEN-F has a hotshoe, while the TZ90 does not.
 This socket makes it possible to easily attach optional accessories, such as an external flash gun.

-The PEN-F is a recent model that features in the current product line-up of Olympus.
-In contrast, the TZ90 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the TZ90 was succeeded by the Panasonic TZ95.
+Both the PEN-F and the TZ90 have been discontinued, but can regularly be found used on eBay.
+The TZ90 was replaced by the Panasonic TZ95, while the PEN-F does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So what is the bottom line?
 Is the Olympus PEN-F better than the Panasonic TZ90 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.